 The Code is the veal industry’s standard of care and all veal producers across Canada are expected to follow it.
 VFO does not have the regulatory authority to enforce the Code, but will support the Code in the event there are issues on-farm.

 Dairy feeder calves being raised for dairy-beef fall under the Code of Practice for the Care and Handling of Beef Cattle once they are moved to housing systems meant for growing and finishing.

-The National Farm Animal Care Council is updating the Code of Practice for the Transportation of Livestock and Poultry (the Code).
-Initial work with the scientific committee is underway and the Code committees convened in 2019.
+The National Farm Animal Care Council (NFACC) is updating the Code of Practice for the Transportation of Livestock and Poultry (the Code).
 The updated Code is set to be completed by 2023.
-Working closely with the Canadian Veal Association, the Veal Farmers of Ontario will share our expertise in young calf and finished veal transport as the Code develops.
+Working closely with the Canadian Veal Association, VFO will share our expertise in young calf and finished veal transport as the Code develops.
 The scope of the Code will cover cattle, pigs, poultry, sheep and equine for road transportation.

 For more information on the Code development process, please visit the NFACC website here.